cran-task-views/Spatial/Spatial.md

 ### Data cleaning

--   `r pkg("cleangeo")` may be used to inspect spatial objects, facilitate handling and reporting of topology errors and geometry validity issues.
-    It may be used to reduce the likelihood of having issues when doing spatial data processing.
+-   `r pkg("sf")` has a built-in functions st_is_valid to check whether an sf geometry is valid and st_make_valid to fix invalid geometry.
--   `r pkg("lwgeom")` may also be used to facilitate handling and reporting of topology errors and geometry validity issues.
+-   `r pkg("lwgeom")` may also be used to facilitate handling and reporting of topology errors and geometry validity issues in sf objects.

 ### Data processing - specific

 -   The `r pkg("landsat")` package with accompanying